Tomb of the Mutilated: Artwork

-The album's cover artwork was created by Vincent Locke, and depicts a male and female zombie engaged in cunnilingus.
+The album's cover artwork was created by Vince Locke, and depicts a male and female zombie engaged in cunnilingus.
 Locke opined in the Centuries of Torment documentary that the previous two album covers were "just about the violence, [and when] you bring the sex into it, it's even more shocking."
 According to Chris Dick of Decibel: "The imagery is so disgusting it begs to be looked at over and over again.
 The detail is phenomenal."
 Chris Barnes relayed the concept of two zombies "eating each other out" to Locke, who has recalled that he faced challenges with perspective and with positioning the zombies' bodies while creating the piece.
 Metal Blade Records president Brian Slagel reportedly rejected the original incarnation of the album artwork because it was not "gory enough", so Locke added deep lacerations to the female zombie's face, neck, thighs and wrists.
 The original incarnation of the album art also did not feature the blue and grey tones on the zombies' skin, and the corpses were initially entirely white.
 Original guitarist Bob Rusay commended Slagel for pushing the band, saying in 2008: "Brian Slagel is a really good guy.
 He knows how to put a good product out there."
 Barnes said he was "affected" upon seeing the album artwork for the first time, and described it as "zombie pornography".
-The band's other original guitarist, Jack Owen, recalled it as the moment he realized the band had finally, "really gone too far," and believed they would not get away it it.
+The band's other original guitarist, Jack Owen, recalled it as the moment he realized the band had finally, "really gone too far," and believed they would not get away with it.
 Alex Webster said: "I was never sure if the girl was alive and enjoying it or just dead and the zombie was literally eating her."
 Paul Mazurkiewicz called the artwork "utter insanity".

-The staff of Invisible Oranges suggested the artwork could be "a modern interpretation" of "Pocałunek" by Alfred Kubin.
+Invisible Oranges suggested the artwork could be "a modern interpretation" of "Pocałunek" by Alfred Kubin.
 The site described the album artwork as "two ivory-skinned gutted lovers caught in an act of mortal cunnilingus, the ambience set with candles, a rotting severed head, and a butcher knife.
 The expression on the woman's face is not one of agony, terror, or mania, but of despair and lust."

 The album's interior artwork features photos of the band taken in a Buffalo train station.